-AARP is also soliciting applications from organizations such as health care systems, long-term care facilities and universities that can provide settings where start-ups can test and validate their products and ideas.
+AARP is also receiving applications from organizations such as health care systems, long-term care facilities and universities that can provide settings where start-ups can test and validate their products and ideas.

 Businesses invited to apply

-Working with start-ups is nothing new for AARP, but the consortium isn’t open to just anyone.
-Start-ups that want to join must apply to compete in one of the many Shark Tank-like pitch challenges that AARP hosts.
-Companies that win these competitions or otherwise make a positive impression are invited into an eight-week accelerator program where they can connect with other start-ups, dive into research, discover insights about the older demographic and gain access to the collaborative.
+Working with start-ups is nothing new for AARP, but the collaborative isn’t open to just anyone.
+Start-ups that want to join must apply to compete in one of the 15 or so Shark Tank-like pitch challenges that AARP now hosts annually around such themes as financial wellness, transportation and women’s health.
+Companies that win these competitions or otherwise make a positive impression can be invited into an eight-week accelerator program where they can connect with other start-ups, dive into research, discover insights about the older demographic and gain access to the collaborative’s community platform.

-The collaborative will publish blog posts and news updates related to its companies and on technology related to aging and 50-plus consumers generally.
-And it will host virtual events for participants in which founders may talk about weathering the early stages of being a start-up.
-Information about the participants will be available in a searchable directory.
+The collaborative publishes blog posts and news updates related to its companies and on technology related to aging and 50-plus consumers generally.
+And it hosts virtual and in-person events for participants at which founders may talk about weathering the early stages of being a start-up.
+Information about the participants is available in a searchable directory.

 “We only invest in things that tie to our social missions,” which include caregiving, health care, housing, savings and planning, and work and jobs, says Andy Miller, AARP’s senior vice president of innovation and product development.
 Any money earned from AARP’s investments ultimately will flow back into the organization to serve the nonprofit’s goals.